 We decided not to do any swaps at this one, we had been hoping that we would be able to pick up a Geocoin to leave somewhere else but it was sadly missing from the cache.
 It was far too easy, so we had to have a go at some more.
 Can’t be giving up that early.

 So off we set in the general direction of Linear Trek #2, which is much further up the Linear Park at the far end of Tattenhoe Park.
 This involved a kilometre bike ride from the last stop and some rummaging in the undergrowth.
 The biking was OK except Ami was being a bit weird.
-Once we got vaguely close and GZ established on the iPhone it was actually a really easy find.
+Once we got to the right place it was actually a really easy find.
 Sign the log, stick it back, and off we go.
 Well, off we go with Ami choosing to fall off the bike and drop it in the grass every five yards.

 At this point we could either go home, or we could try a few more.
 More sounds a good idea.
-Ami was suitably persuaded by the possibility of having a drink and Cheddars next time we stop.
+Ami was persuaded by the possibility of having a drink and Cheddars.
 Izzy, as ever, seems perfectly happy to sit on the back of Kas’s bike.